draeger-lab/refinegems/docs/source/help.rst

 .. warning::

-    With the release of version 2.0, refineGEMs will no longer work with Python ....
+    With the release of version 2.0, refineGEMs will only work with Python 3.10+.

 Help
 ----